-Special investment objectives
+Section 7 Special investment objectives

-The Fund's assets may not be invested in transferable securities and money market instruments as referred to in Chapter 5, Section 5 of the Swedish UCITS Act.
+The Fund's assets may be invested in transferable securities and money market instruments as referred to in Chapter 5 Section 5 of the Swedish UCITS Act.

-The Fund may invest in derivative instruments and OTC derivatives with such underlying assets as referred to in Chapter 5, Section 12, first paragraph of the Swedish UCITS Act, with a view to making management of the assets more efficient. management more means such trades in derivative instruments that aim to reduce the costs and risks of management.
+The Fund may invest in derivative instruments and OTC derivatives with such underlying assets as referred to in Chapter 5, Section 12, first paragraph of the Swedish UCITS Act, with a view to making management of the assets more efficient.
+Making management more efficient means such trades in derivative instruments that aim to reduce the costs and risks of management.